There are lots of ways to help the world be a better place. And here’s the good news. You don’t need money to help the world. Just time and love.

 Over the past couple of hundred years we’ve forgotten how important nature is.
 We’ve detached ourselves from the world.
 We ravage and exploit this beautiful planet because of greed and self-obsession.
 As long as mankind continues to believe that our species is more important than the planet, only evil will come.
 We need to put ourselves in place, a place which is level with other animals, a place which is below the Earth.
 Our beautiful planet should eclipse us in priority.

-- We are connected to all energy in the universe
+3. Remember that we are connected to all energy in the universe

 We have forgotten that we are connected to all energy in the universe.
 There are tribes that live in what is called the “outskirts of civilisation” who still understand and honour our connection to the wider universe, but we in the “first world” have all but forgotten our state of oneness.